Trump heads to Michigan amid Woodward book fallout

-WASHINGTON (AP) — Reeling from the fallout of another crisis of his own creation, President Donald Trump was trying to move past revelations that he was determined to play down the threat of the coronavirus as he headed for a rally in battleground Michigan Thursday.
+WASHINGTON (AP) — Amid a political crisis of his own making, President Donald Trump headed for the comfort of a rally in battleground Michigan on Thursday, trying to move past revelations that he had been determined to play down the threat of the coronavirus last winter despite describing it in private as “deadly stuff.”

-But the president was facing renewed pushback from local leaders worried that his rallies are growing in size and flouting public health guidelines intended to halt the spread of the virus.
+But the president was facing renewed pushback from officials worried that his rallies are growing in size and flouting public health guidelines intended to halt the spread of the virus.
 This week, the state of Nevada became the first to scuttle Trump’s plans for rallies initially set for Las Vegas and Reno.
 Michigan’s Democratic Gov. Gretchen Whitmer has also raised alarms about Thursday’s event.

 The back-and-forth comes as the White House is grappling with fallout from a new book by Washington Post journalist Bob Woodward.
 In a series of interviews with Woodward, Trump spoke frankly about the dangers posed by the virus — even as he downplayed them publicly — and admitted he had tried to mislead the public.
 The book has refocused attention on Trump’s handling of the virus, a subject he has tried to shift away from less than two months before Election Day.